(Photo above), The Bakers Arms, shows the pub sign on corner East Short Street. Baker, Thomas Platt obtained a beer…

 In 1884 Joseph Hill was charged with selling milk during closing time.
 On his promise not to re-offend he was…

-CLOWES ARMS, PORTSMOUTH STREET (EX PORTLAND STREET, OFF LOUGHBOROUGH ROAD)
+CLOWES ARMS, PORTSMOUTH Rd (EX PORTLAND STREET, OFF LOUGHBOROUGH ROAD)

 First known record was 1875, when Joseph Cooper transferred the licence of the Clowes Arms (named after Samuel Clowes, Leicester…